Lucretia/orenda/docs/notes/type-system/arrays.md

 Where each range expressions (i.e. ```a .. b```) are of the same type.

+I definitely think it's worth implementing arrays such that they can compete with [Fortran](https://www.moreisdifferent.com/2015/07/16/why-physicsts-still-use-fortran).
+  * Should the arrays be row-major?
+What are the benefits here?

 ## Dynamic arrays

 One of the biggest issues with Ada is the fact that there are no real dynamic arrays, it's a static language of course, but it can be a pain to handle.
 You can create new declare blocks easily enough and create a new array there, so that's a workaround.